qojulia/QuantumCumulants.jl/README.md

 rates = [κ,γ,ν]
 ```

 Now, we define a list of operators of which we want to compute the Heisenberg equations.
 We will only consider products of two operators.
 This is because later we will compute the dynamics of the system up to second order.
-The first-order contributions are always zero and can therefore be neglected (you can try adding `a` and `s` to the list of operators `ops` in order to see that yourself).

 ```julia
 # Derive a set of Heisenberg equations